bhermanmit/ans_cd/source/authors/poster_auth_41.rst

 Sorbom, Brandon - Posters
 -------------------------

-* :download:`Brandon Sorbom, Massachusetts Institute of Technology.
+* `Brandon Sorbom, Massachusetts Institute of Technology.
 A Molten Salt Liquid Immersion Blanket Design For Use in a Compact, Modular Fusion Reactor.
-Fusion Energy & Plasmas <../docs/344.pdf>`
+Fusion Energy & Plasmas <../_static/docs/344.pdf>`_